rmosolgo/graphql-ruby/readme.md

   - Adding fields to selections (`__typename` can go anywhere, others are type-specific)
   - Renaming fragments from local names to unique names
 - Support AST subclasses?
 This would be hard, I think classes are used as hash keys in many places.
 - Support object deep-copy (schema, type, field, argument)?
-To support multiple schemas based on the same types.
+To support multiple schemas based on the same types. ([discussion](https://github.com/rmosolgo/graphql-ruby/issues/269))
 - Improve the website
   - Feature the logo in the header
   - Split `readme.md` into `index.md` (a homepage with code samples) and a technical readme (how to install, link to homepage)
   - Move "Related projects" to a guide
   - Revisit guides, maybe split them into smaller, more specific pages
   - Put guide titles into the `<title />`
+- Document encrypted & versioned cursors
+- Eager load `Schema#types` after `.define { ... }`